Bendix aircraft transmitter TA 12.

 Working condition.

-This is a transmitter-receiver used in airplanes like Lancaster etc. replacing the TR9 F in that place.
+This is a transmitter-receiver used in multi seater airplanes like the early Lancaster etc. replacing the TR9 F in that place.

-It is a four channel unit.
+It is a four channel transmitter.
 For the receiver, as well as the transmitter, four crystals are used.

-It is remote controlled by a switch box.
+The radio set is remote controlled by a switch box for each channel a knob to push.
 On the picture a replica controll box is used.
 But the whole unit is working.
 Supply voltage is 12 volts, althoug also 24 volts systems exist.
 Which indicates that the 12 volt version is an earlier one.

 navigatie005